 Children’s well-being is extremely important to us at Green Oaks and we spend a lot of time trying to ensure that they feel happy, relaxed and safe at school.

-If the school has concerns about your child’s happiness, well-being or behaviour, they will discuss this with you, either at parents’ evening or by asking you for a meeting.
+If the school has concerns about your child’s happiness, well-being or behaviour, they will discuss this with you, either at parents’ evening or by asking you to attend a meeting.
+Meetings may be conducted face to face or sometimes over the telephone.

 The types of difficulties that parents or teachers might be concerned about may include: